 For fast shocks ($\gtrsim 100$ km s$^{-1}$ for typical nova parameters), the non-resonant instability dominates amplification \citep[see][ for a detailed discussion]{diesing+21}, so we assume that the total magnetic pressure immediately upstream of the shock is then $P_{\rm B,1} \simeq P_{\rm B1,res}$; moving further upstream, this pressure is taken to scale with the local $P_{\rm CR}(x)$.
 Thus, for a fast shock capable of accelerating TeV particles, we expect the magnetic field in front of the shock to scale as $\vsh^{3/2}$, assuming the CR pressure scales with the ram pressure, $\rho_0 \vsh^2$.
 Note that, given the strong magnetic field amplification in our model, the ambient magnetic field---a relatively unknown quantity---has a negligible impact on our results.

 The analysis above assumes fully ionized gas surrounding the shock.
-However, this may not be justified for sufficiently dense upstream gas, because the timescale for recombination may exceed the timescale for photo-ionization by UV/X-ray radiation from the shock (indeed, absorption and reprocessing of the shock thermal emission is key to powering nova optical emission from the shocks; \citealt{metzger+14}).
+However, this may not be justified for sufficiently dense upstream gas, because the recombination timescale may be longer than the ionization timescale by UV/X-ray radiation from the shock (indeed, absorption and reprocessing of the shock thermal emission is key to powering nova optical emission from the shocks; \citealt{metzger+14}).
 Upstream gas with a substantial neutral component can suppress the growth rate of the non-resonant instability \citep{bell04,reville+07}, thus reducing the maximum energy of the ions accelerated at nova shocks \citep{metzger+16}.